madprops/blog/docs/close.md

 I don't need to point and click on tiny areas like the minimize/close buttons, I have the whole window area to click.

 And not having decorations saves space, plus makes important clickable areas reside at the top, like tabs.

+## DPI

+Any mouse button that can be mapped works for what I do.

+What I do is map the button to a keyboard combo like Ctrl+Alt+Space or whatever.

+I do this using an open source software manager for my mouse.

+Then in my window manager I map the shortcut to an action.

+The DPI button in my mouse is handy because it's at the top, near the middle, easy to reach.

+And I have no need to use the intended DPI changing action anyway.

+I just let it work at the DPI setting that's most comfortable all the time.